hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

 extension will be included in the export.
 The Sheen Color will be exported from Color socket of Vevlet node.
 Sheen Roughness will be exported from Sigma socket.

-If a Sheen Rougness Texture is used, glTF requires the values be written to the alpha (``A``) channel.
+If a Sheen Roughness Texture is used, glTF requires the values be written to the alpha (``A``) channel.

 .. figure:: /images/addons_import-export_scene-gltf2_material-sheen.png